SethFaerber/mentoring/weekly-learning.md

 - "Awareness" means I have an understanding of this topic, but am not fully practiced in it.

+## Current Week: October 9-13
+- IDE things
+  - Interactive rebasing opens a file which can be overwritten.
+It runs when saved and closed.
+Pick/drop/squash/rename.
+  - I can get a commit back even after I've squashed it.
+Just `git reflog`, find the hash, and check it out.
+Came in very handy.
+  - Using breakpoints in debugging can allow you to run code (didn't know that) as well as check the values of things.
+  - In IDE, Git>Local History or Git>Git History are so valuable to see how a file has changed or evolved.
+Life saver.
+- Shipping value
+  - means a lot of different things in different contexts...
+  - For FPU3.0, we want to ship a minimum viable product to the customer as soon as possible to prove value and get data.
+    - Therefore, we just need a quickly built platform, slapped together without writing many tests, not refactoring code into a pristine design so that we can enable speed in tiny R&D wins.
+We don't expect our platform to be around for a very long time.
+    The consequence is that the larger the app gets and the more integrated our code becomes, things will start to go wrong or become to unwieldy.
+That's an acceptable risk right now because we will not fully flesh out this code.
+Instead, it is just enough to gain what we need for a more stable product.
+  - In SmartDollar, we want to ship new finalized features as fast as possible in response to user feedback.
+    - This means we want to take the time to make sure our platform is rock solid, so that we can build new features quickly.
+    To make sure our platform is solid, there is always refactoring, tests, and documentation.
+We intend for our platform to be around for a very long time.

-## Current Week: October 2nd - 6th
+## October 2nd - 6th
 - EveryDollar
-  - Awareness of E$'s startup flow, how the signletons are initialized, and the order that clients are setup.
+  - Awareness of E$'s startup flow, how the singletons are initialized, and the order that clients are setup.
 Some cool patterns in there.
 - OOP
   - In Ruby, attr_readers are about encapsulation.
 I didn't realize that its essentially wrapping the variable in a method.
   - Circular dependency is ugly.
 Not sure exactly how to fix it yet.